 Extra Spot – Kitesurfing in Krabi

 - Best time to kitesurf in Krabi: Dec-Feb (potentially)

 Krabi is one of Phuket’s neighbouring islands out on the Andaman side.
 It’s one of the more chilled out of the southern islands and is popular with adventurous nomads looking to try their hand at rock climbing, diving, and kayaking.

 With those karst limestone mountains and baby blue water, it’s a bit of a dreamy place.

 If the wind was honking in Krabi, we’d probably never leave.
 But alas, you can’t have it all…

 Krabi isn’t the breeziest of places- even by Thai standards.

 BUT (yes, there’s a but):

 It does blow there on occasion.
 And when it does?
 Holy ba-jaysus, is it ever beautiful.
-Nopparat Thara in Ao Nang and Railay Beach are where you want to be if that wind reader starts going off.
+Nopparat Thara in Ao Nang (which also has an awesome nature hiking trail) and Railay Beach are where you want to be if that wind reader starts going off.

 And just to prove we aren’t talking codswallop, here’s a picture of someone kitesurfing in Krabi…